Applicants must meet the minimum eligibility requirements set by the Graduate School and GIAC, namely:

 - Official TOEFL/IELTS scores (international applicants only).
 Two years old or less (through Dec 1 and when GIAC receives them from ETS).
 To be submitted by ETS directly to GIAC.
 School code: 6882.
 No major code.
 For IELTS, refer to here.

 - Three letters of recommendation.
-Recommenders will be automatically notified by email with instructions on how to upload their letters once you have submitted and paid for your application.
-We cannot process letters and materials sent through folio services (such as Interfolio).
+Recommenders will be automatically notified by email with instructions on how to upload their letters once applicants have submitted and paid for their application.
+Letters and materials sent through folio services (such as Interfolio) WILL NOT be accepted.

 - Statement of purpose.
 No longer than 3 pages (double-spaced).
 Submitted online as a section on the Application Form itself.

 - Writing sample.
-One 10-20 page double-spaced academic, sociological writing sample that you have written in English.
+One 10-20 page double-spaced academic, sociological writing sample written in English.
 Please do not submit anything over the page limit, including entire theses.
-To be submitted online on the Online Admissions Status Check page, after submitting and paying for your application.
+To be submitted online on the Online Admissions Status Check page, after submitting and paying for the application.

 - Curriculum vitae or resume.
-To be submitted online on the Online Admissions Status Check page, after submitting and paying for your application.
+To be submitted online on the Online Admissions Status Check page, after submitting and paying for the application.

 Please follow the instructions above and on www.utexas.edu/ogs/admissions/howtous.html very carefully.
 It is the applicant's responsibility to make sure the appropriate materials are completed, properly uploaded, and submitted online through the GIAC website (www.utexas.edu/ogs/admissions/howtous.html).
-Failure to do so will significantly delay the review of your application and chances for admission to the Sociology graduate program.
-To check the status of your application, refer to the contacts and information on our Admissions homepage or go to utdirect.utexas.edu/nr/appstat.html.
+Failure to do so will significantly delay the review of the application and chances for admission to the Sociology graduate program.
+To check the status of an application, refer to the contacts and information on the Admissions homepage or go to utdirect.utexas.edu/nr/appstat.html.